About us

 Hello, I’m Jim.
 Here’s the story of how this all started.

 I did 3 Silicon Valley startups.
-Startups are the polar opposite of big companies in how they innovate.
+Startups are the polar opposite of mature companies in how they innovate.
 Startups are all about entrepreneurial initiative and decentralized innovation.
-Big companies are all about top-down decision-making and centralized innovation.
+Mature companies are all about top-down decision-making and centralized innovation.
 I have always rejected the idea that it has to be this way.

-After Silicon Valley, I got my MBA and went to work for big companies.
+After Silicon Valley, I got my MBA and went to work for mature companies.
 My idea was to bring an entrepreneurial approach to change+innovation.
 Less top-down.
 More nimble.
-The way it works in Silicon Valley.
+The way it works in startups.
 This turned out to be very successful.
 I led a turnaround at Millennium, and a Fast Strategy transformation at Best Doctors.
 But I wanted more.
 These projects were focused on decentralized execution of the proven business model.
-What I really wanted was decentralized innovation.
-Not just any innovation.
-Breakthrough innovation.
-The breakthroughs that create billion-dollar growth engines.
+What I really wanted was the decentralized innovation you find in startups.

 So I started reading everything I could find on Freedom-Based Management Models.
 The idea behind these models is simple.
 Wherever you have managers, you have bureaucracy.
 Since bureaucracy kills innovation, you need to get rid of all the managers and create truly self-managed companies.
 The often touted success stories include WL Gore, Semco, Morning Star, FAVI, and Valve.
 Gary Hamel laid out the vision succinctly in his Harvard Business Review article, “First, Let’s Fire All the Managers.”